alebermudez-MGP/sops-bds/index.md

+---
+layout: default
+title: BDS Portfolio — SOPs
+---

 # 📚 BDS Portfolio — Standard Operating Procedures
 This repository contains the standard operating procedures for the BDS (Business Debt Solutions) portfolio underwriting team.

 ---

 ## 🗂️ How to use this SOP
 Each file covers one complete workflow.
 Find the one that matches the request you received and follow it start to finish.

 ---